Alexander-Senko/magic-presenter/README.md

 ).

 For example, `MyNamespace::MyModel.new.decorate` looks for `MyNamespace::MyPresenter` first.
-When missing, it further looks for decorators for its ancestor classes, up to `ObjectPresenter`.
+When missing, it further looks for presenters for its ancestor classes, up to `ObjectPresenter`.

 #### Mapping rules